What is Blurb?

 Canaan Partners

-Canaan Partners is an early-stage venture capital firm specializing in technology and healthcare, supporting companies from seed through growth stages in areas like enterprise software and fintech.
+Canaan Partners is an early-stage venture capital firm specializing in technology and healthcare, supporting companies from seed to growth stages.
+Their investment focus includes enterprise software, fintech, consumer, biopharma, and digital health.

 Anthem Venture Partners

-Anthem Venture Partners operates within the Venture Capital & Private Equity industry, focusing on investments in innovative companies.
+Anthem Venture Partners operates within the Venture Capital & Private Equity industry, focusing on early-stage investments.
 The firm is based in Austin, Texas.

 Hercules Technology Growth Capital

-Hercules Technology Growth Capital provides senior secured venture growth loans to high-growth, venture capital-backed companies across technology, life sciences, and sustainable industries.
+Hercules Technology Growth Capital provides senior secured venture growth loans to high-growth, venture capital-backed companies across technology, life sciences, and sustainable/renewable technology sectors.

 What's next for Blurb?